yoshig/ajax_project/README.md

 Instead of rendering the form partial, just add a lone `button` element.
 The button doesn't need to live within a form.
-Give the button a class like `friend`.
+Give the button the class `friend`.

 Okay, let's write some JavaScript!
 Let's be bad and put it in an inline script tag in our `users/index.html.erb` view.
+For anything more serious we would always put it in its own `.js` file.

 Attach a click handler to the buttons within the list of users.
 No matter how many users you have, you should only need to define one